 The big cities of Scotland all have a range of nicknames adopted by various sources.
 The nicknames for the United Kingdom’s island country range from familiar names given by proud residents to insulting names pitched by sporting rivals.

-Here are interesting nicknames for Scotland you need to know.
+Here are some interesting nicknames for Scotland that you need to know.

 Edinburgh – Auld Reekie